 Try to make sure all your belongings have a place where they’re kept, it makes tidying up so much easier.

-Once you’ve got things clean and organised try out our Easy Housework Routine to keep on top of things.
+And once you’ve got things clean and organised try out our Easy Housework Routine to keep on top of things.
 It breaks down housework into manageable daily, weekly and monthly tasks.